sourceisthetruth/fs/README.md

 cd [directory_name]
 - Change the current working directory.
 The working directory begins at '/'.
 You may traverse to a child directory or the parent.
-- If the working directory is already at root, changing directory to parent is no op.
+- If the working directory is already at root, changing directory to parent is a no op.
 - Return error if directory doesn't exist or given input is a file.

 pwd